Benne and Sheats' Group Roles

 Identifying Both Positive and Negative Group Behavior Roles

-A team is made up of all sorts of people.
-How these people interact and relate to one another is a key factor in determining how successful the team will be at achieving its mission.
+How they interact and relate to one another is a key factor in determining how successful the team will be in achieving its mission.
 So, how do people behave in the teams that you work with?

 The way that people behave in teams varies.
 Some people are helpful and supportive, others are more concerned with getting the work done, and still others can cause friction, disharmony or discord within the team.